 Choir members tend to gather at a pub after rehearsals on Mondays.
 There is usually also a post-concert party.

-We have great student reps, Marin and Emily, who can answer your questions as well as facilitate social activities.
+We have a great rep, Marin, who will answer your questions as well as organise social activities.

 For more information about joining Oxford Bach Choir please contact Pia, our Membership Secretary at firstname.lastname@example.org